och-mac/TraDiffusion/README.md

 </p>

 We present TraDiffusion, a training-free, trajectory-based controllable Text-to-Image (T2I) method.
 Unlike traditional box- or mask-based approaches, TraDiffusion allows users to guide image generation with mouse trajectories.
 It utilizes the Distance Awareness energy function to focus generation within the defined trajectory.
 Our comparisons with traditional methods show that TraDiffusion offers simpler and more natural control.
 Additionally, it effectively manipulates salient regions, attributes, and relationships within generated images using arbitrary or enhanced trajectories.
-For more visual examples, please check 🔥[here](https://github.com/och-mac/TraDiffusion/blob/master/docs/visual_examples.md).

 ## Model Overview